Prince7-jain/ExpenceXpert/README.md

-# ExpenceXpert - Personal Finance Manager
+# ExpenceXpert - A Personal Finance Manager

 A comprehensive personal finance tracker with modern dark theme UI built with Next.js, Express.js, and MongoDB.
 Track your income, expenses, and visualize your financial data with beautiful charts and analytics.